Smithsonian/MD5_tool/readme.md

  * [source](source) - Source code
  * [Mac_Linux](Mac_Linux) - Mac and Linux instructions

+## Note:

+A Python module is now available at: https://github.com/Smithsonian/si_md5_file

 ## Features

  * Writes an md5 file in each subfolder of the selected folder